Skip to content

 bash

-aeroftp-cli profiles # text format
+aeroftp-cli profiles # text table mirroring the GUI My Servers layout

 aeroftp-cli profiles --json # canonical input for agents